codelex-io/pro-docker/lesson_01/homework.md

 - COPY your code inside the Dockerfile to a specific directory so that webserver accesses the data and works, when building the image
 - Create a public repository on [DockerHub](https://hub.docker.com/search?type=image) with name Lesson_01_homework_bonus
 - BUILD your image locally
 - PUSH your image to [DockerHub](https://hub.docker.com/search?type=image).
-Image must be published with specific version "homework_bonus".
+Image must be published with specific version "homework_bonus_2".
 - Image must be available on Dockerhub with a specific tag.
-It should look something like <your username>/<your project name>:homework_bonus
+It should look something like <your username>/<your project name>:homework_bonus_2